 Under the Federal Food, Drug, and Cosmetics Act (FFDCA), FDA regulates many applications of nanotechnology, including medical devices, pharmaceuticals, cosmetics, and other products.
 The agency has recently provided guidance on how it will approach questions about nanotechnology in the products it regulates.

 The U.S. government has championed investment in nanotechnology to stimulate growth and ensure U.S. economic competitiveness.
 In 2000, the first coordinated government effort dedicated to nanotechnology was established, now called the National Nanotechnology Initiative (NNI).
-From 2001 to 2010, the 25 federal departments and agencies participating in the NNI have invested more than $18 billion in nanotechnology research and commercialization.
+From 2001 to 2014, the 25 federal agencies participating in the NNI have invested more than $19 billion in nanotechnology research and commercialization.